 A Guide to the Best Snorkeling Spots in the Red Sea

-Understanding the Red Sea’s Unique Marine Ecosystem
+Red Sea Marine Ecosystem

 The Red Sea is a physical anomaly: a seawater inlet of the Indian Ocean, lying between Africa and Asia, that functions as one of the world's most saline and warmest large bodies of water.
 For a snorkeler, this translates to exceptional buoyancy and "high-definition" visibility that frequently exceeds 30 meters.
 Unlike the Caribbean, where reefs are often patchy, the Red Sea features continuous fringing reefs that drop vertically into deep trenches.